discretize/discretize-guides/builds/elementalist/power-weaver/index.md

 - If you have spare time before the encounter becomes active
   - Start in <Skill name="Air Attunement" disableText/> <Skill name="Fire Attunement" disableText/>
-  - Precast <Skill name="Meteor Shower"/> on staff, swap back to sword/dagger and attune to <Skill name="Air Attunement" disableText/> <Skill name="Air Attunement" disableText/> while casting.
+  - Precast <Skill name="Meteor Shower"/> on staff, attune to <Skill name="Air Attunement" disableText/> <Skill name="Air Attunement" disableText/> while casting, then swap back to sword/dagger after the cast.
 This can't be done using weapon swap as it interrupts casts, it is recommended to use build template for that purpose.
 - When there is an available _Mistlock Singularity_ but the party is not going for a full precast (mostly in t4s) at least precast <Skill id="5516"/> for yourself.

 </Card>